tanishamadaan64/CampusHire/README.md

 ## NODE

-In the project directory which is server, you can run:
+In the project directory which is server, you can run :

 ### `node index.js`